Every month, thousands of collectors try to figure out what a Picasso lithograph is worth and quickly run into conflicting advice.

-The truth is, Picasso lithographs aren’t just prints—they’re artworks he actively shaped, revised, and pulled in collaboration with master printers.
+The truth is, Picasso lithographs aren’t just prints—they’re the result of a hands-on creative process where he shaped, revised, and pulled each piece alongside master printers.

 In this guide, we’ll break down what actually determines their value today, including: